Codeinwp/pirate-forms/readme.txt

 == Installation ==

-Activating the Pirate Forms plugin is just like any other plugin.
+Activating the Pirate Contact Form plugin is just like any other plugin.
 If you've uploaded the plugin package to your server already, skip to step 5 below:

 1. In your WordPress admin, go to **Plugins > Add New**
 2. In the Search field type "pirate forms"